-As you must have noticed, the calculation of absolute returns does not consider time period.
+As you must have noticed, the calculation of absolute returns does not consider the time period.
 Absolute Return is the simplest way of calculating returns.
-But since it doesn’t consider time period of returns, its utility is extremely low when you need to compare returns of various investments.
+But since it doesn’t consider the time period of returns, its utility is extremely low when you need to compare returns of various investments.

 A better option to calculate returns is CAGR.

 CAGR stands for Compounded Annual Growth Rate.
 It is the average annual growth rate of an investment over a specified period of time.
 CAGR is calculated using the following formula

 So in our example earlier, CAGR will be calculated as: ((Rs 75 lac / Rs 25 lac)^(1/15)) -1 = 7.6%